flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 4G coverage

-O2’s 4G coverage currently rivals Vodafone's at around 99% of the UK population, but is seemingly slightly behind EE's and Three’s, based on the latest available information at the time of writing.
-The difference is small though – we’re talking a percent at most, so you can be confident that across the UK as a whole you’ll get competitive coverage on O2, though it’s always worth checking what coverage is like in your area before signing up to a network.
+O2’s 4G coverage currently rivals Vodafone's, EE's and Three’s at 99% or more, based on the latest available information at the time of writing.
+So you can be confident that across the UK as a whole you’ll get competitive coverage on O2, though it’s always worth checking what coverage is like in your area before signing up to a network.

 4G from O2 is now available in thousands of UK towns, cities, and villages, so if you live in a remotely urban area then you’ll more likely than not be able to get O2 4G, and many rural areas will have access too.